Wheat Nutrition Facts Benefits And Its Side Effects

 Abdominal pain, bloating, irregular bowel movements, diarrhoea, and constipation are all symptoms of IBS.
 When a stressful incident occurs, it is more common in persons who suffer from anxiety.
 Wheat intolerance is common in IBS sufferers.

-Immune reactions to particular proteins can cause food allergies, which are frequent.
-Approximately one per cent of children are allergic to gluten in wheat.
+Immune reactions to specific proteins can cause food allergies, which are relatively common.
+Approximately 0.2% to 1% of children are allergic to gluten in wheat.
 Adults who frequently come into contact with airborne wheat dust are more likely to develop an allergy than those who only come into contact with it occasionally.

 Iron and zinc absorption is impaired by phytic acid (phytate) in whole-grain wheat, which is found in abundance in this type of wheat.
 Hence, the term “antinutrient” was coined to describe it.

-Wheat is one of the most prevalent and controversial foods in the world.
-A gluten-free diet is essential for everyone who has an intolerance to the protein gluten.
+Wheat is one of the most widely cultivated and debated foods in the world.
+A gluten-free diet is essential for individuals with celiac disease or gluten intolerance.
 It is possible that modest consumption of fibre-rich whole wheat, which may improve digestion and help prevent colon cancer, is beneficial for those who can stomach it.

 When consumed in moderation, wheat products such as bread and baked pastries are unlikely to have a negative impact on your health.